cihadturhan/cihadturhan.com/README.md

 #### Preloader
 It uses two different loader for preloading. [pxLoader](http://thinkpixellab.com/pxloader/) for images and [lazyload.js]() for scripts and css files.
+I allocated empirical percentage for image, script and style files and adjust the arc of the loading circle.

 ## 2. Pages